figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MAPPINGS.md

     let entry = parsed.toObject()
 ```

-At this point we have a JSON object in entry.
-Let's take another look at a NEP 171 log:
+At this point we have a JSON object stored in `entry`.
+Let's take another look at the NEP-171 log format

 ```typescript
 logging.log(`{"EVENT_JSON":{